kevin-chalmers/set10108/labs/lab05/README.md

 -   Microsoft HPC Pack 2012 SDK
 -   Microsoft HPC Pack 2012 MS-MPI Redistributable Pack

-You will need to install these on every machine you plan to use in your application.
+You need to install these on every machine you plan to use in your application.
 You will also need to add the relevant include and library folders to your project - these will be found in the **Program Files** folder.
 The library that you need to link against is called `msmpi.lib`.

 ## First MPI Application

-Our first application will just initialise MPI, display some local information, and then shutdown.
+Our first application will initialise MPI, display some local information, and shutdown.

 ```cpp
 #include <iostream>